Spain men's national field hockey team

 The Spain men's national field hockey team represents Spain in international men's field hockey competitions.
 It is controlled by the Royal Spanish Hockey Association, the governing body for field hockey in Spain.

 Spain has competed in every European Championship or World Cup, and has qualified consistently since 1960 for the Olympic Games.
-They also have won medals in these three main international competitions: six at European Championships (two-time winners), three at World Cups (two-time finalists) and four at Olympic Games (three silvers and a bronze).
+They also have won medals in these three main international competitions: six at European Championships (two-time winners), four at World Cups (three-time finalists) and four at Olympic Games (three silvers and a bronze).